[Akita Songs] A Collection of Gem-Like Local Tunes Filled with Love for Hometowns

 Zenzenzense – RADWIMPS (cover)nakagawaseitaro

-This is an Akita-dialect cover of RADWIMPS’s smash hit “Zen Zen Zense.”
-It doesn’t have the sheer impact of the Frozen Akita-dialect version, but the abundance of voiced sounds makes it impressive that you can’t tell what’s being said without a translation.
+This is an Akita dialect cover of RADWIMPS’s big hit “Zen Zen Zense.”
+It doesn’t have the impact of the Frozen Akita-dialect version, but the sheer number of voiced consonants makes it hard to tell what’s being said without a translation, which I think is amazing.

 Akita dialect needs a translation!